Driving in Mauritius — A FAQ For Visitors

 Look, nobody was hurt, and there were no other vehicles involved.
 No motorcycles, thank goodness.
 And everyone had insurance.
 So that much is probably ok.

 Even when we were making our police statements, the police seemed to agree with us that this was trivial.
-But there was an odd situation in which one police officer got aggressive with me and said “Just write here ‘I accent responsibility’.
+But there was an odd situation in which one police officer got aggressive with me and said “Just write here ‘I accept responsibility’.
 Otherwise we have to do a full investigation with a drug and alcohol test.”

 There was no way I was going to let a cop to pressure me to write an admission of fault.
 This was very strange behaviour for a Mauritian police officer.
 I don’t understand that as a tactic.